tooru-furuyama/batch-audio-converter/README.md

 # Batch Audio Converter
-Convert music files in the same directory using FFmpeg.
+- Convert multiple music files in the same directory using FFmpeg.

 ## Use case scenarios
 - Convert multiple wave files (e.g. ripped album from Audio CD) to FLAC, MP3 or AAC audio files